MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-ha.md

 With Windows Server failover clustering a common configuration for high availability uses two synchronous replicas and a [file-share witness](http://technet.microsoft.com/library/cc731739.aspx).
 The file-share witness validates the availability group configuration - status of synchronization, and the role of the replica, for example.
 This ensures that the secondary replica chosen as the failover target has the latest data and availability group configuration changes.

 The current high availability solutions for Linux do not accommodate an external witness like the file share witness in a Windows Server failover cluster.
-When there is no Windows Server failover cluster, the availability group configuration is stored in the SQL Server instances, hence the availability group requires at least three synchronous replicas for high availability and data protection.
+When there is no Windows Server failover cluster the availability group configuration is stored in the master database on participating SQL Server instances.
+Therefore, the availability group requires at least three synchronous replicas for high availability and data protection.
 After you create an availability group on Linux servers you create a cluster resource.
 The cluster resource settings determine the configuration for high availability.

 Choose an availability group design to meet specific business requirements for high availability, data protection, and read scale-out.